fundapps/TechDocs/README.md

 | 1   | FundApps         |
 | 2   | Consensys       |

-## Data Provider Credentials `POST /api/adapptr/v1/configuration/dataproviders/:providerId/credentials`
+## Data Provider Credentials `POST /rest/api/v1/configuration/dataproviders/:providerId/credentials` (migrated `POST /api/adapptr/v1/configuration/dataproviders/:providerId/credentials`)

 If you are using Refinitiv data you must submit your username and password to this endpoint.
 Before being able to post a file to Adapptr, your data provider credentials must be set.
 Your file upload will otherwise fail because FundApps will be unable to connect and authenticate against the data provider.